|Back to Back Issues Page|

 Children like all of us should also be enjoying nuts and seeds on a daily basis; they are also good sources of protein.

 Blindness in children1.4 million children throughout the world are blind; there are many causes from a vitamin A deficiency to a cataract.
-60% die within a year of going blind.
+60% die within a year of losing their sight.

 It has massive financial consequences; one third of the total economic cost of blindness in all age groups is in children.